''Blake & Mortimer' - 'La Marque Jaune' ('The Yellow 'M'').

 Opera career

-For a long while, Jacobs couldn't decide between a career in illustration or opera.
-In the 1920s and 1930s he drew, painted and designed many sets for opera productions.
-In 1922 he was hired as a choir singer in the Alhambra theatre in Brussels.
+For a long time, Edgar P. Jacobs couldn't decide between a career in illustration or in opera.
+In the 1920s and 1930s, he drew, painted and designed many sets for opera productions.
+In 1922, he was hired as a choir singer in the Alhambra theater in Brussels.
 To perfect his voice, he studied singing at the Royal Conservatory in Brussels for five years.
-In 1929 Jacobs even received a Grand Prize for his excellent singing voice.
-He moved to France for a while, where he performed at the Casino de Paris and the Opéra de Lille.
-Sometimes he shared the stage with huge stars, like singer Mistinguett.
-In June 1929 Jacobs married an opera singer, Léonie Bervelt.
-Sadly enough they would divorce after World War II.
-The same war also put an abrupt end to Jacobs' aspirations as an opera singer.
-When Hitler invaded Belgium and France, the ambitious opera singer was forced to return to his home country and find a more lucrative job.
-He became a designer of jewelry and lace, retouched photographs and made publicity drawings.
+In 1929, Jacobs even received a Grand Prize for his vocal talents.
+He then moved to France for a while, where he performed at the Casino de Paris and the Opéra de Lille.
+Sometimes he shared the stage with big stars, like singer Mistinguett.
+In June 1929, Jacobs married the opera singer Léonie Bervelt, but the couple divorced after World War II.
+That same war also put an abrupt end to Jacobs' aspirations as an opera singer.
+When Hitler invaded Belgium and France in 1940, the ambitious opera singer was forced to return to his home country and find a more lucrative job.
+Back in Belgium from August 1940, he became a designer of jewelry and lace, retouched photographs and made advertising drawings.

 Flash Gordon

-In 1941 Jacques Laudy helped Jacobs get a job as illustrator for the children's magazine Bravo.
-As fate would have it, he also published his first comics there.
-Bravo serialized a translated version of Alex Raymond's science fiction comic series 'Flash Gordon'.
-Unfortunately, in late 1941 the United States declared war on Germany.
-In January 1942, the Nazis therefore banned the import of all U.S. comics.
-Bravo was just halfway a 'Flash Gordon' story.
+In 1941, Jacques Laudy introduced Jacobs to Jean Dratz, the editor of the children's magazine Bravo!, who hired him as an illustrator.
+By accident, Jacobs was also introduced to the comic medium.
+At the time, Bravo! serialized a translated version of Alex Raymond's science fiction comic series 'Flash Gordon'.
+When in late 1941 the United States declared war on Germany, the Nazis banned the import of all American comics, starting January 1942.
+Bravo! was just halfway a 'Flash Gordon' story.
 Since the series was popular with readers, the editors wanted one of their illustrators to continue the episode.
-Jacobs was asked to imagine his own continuation of that week's cliffhanger and draw it all out.
-He had no comics experience and only a week time to imitate Raymond's style.
-Given those limitations, Jacobs did a decent job.
-No readers noticed the difference.
-Except for the Nazis, who weren't fooled.
-After five weeks they pressured Bravo to discontinue this home-based imitation of 'Flash Gordon'.
-Jacobs quickly resolved the story in the next episode.
+Jacobs was asked to imagine his own continuation of that week's cliffhanger, although he had no comics experience and only a week's time to imitate Raymond's style.
+Given those limitations, Jacobs did a decent job, as readers didn't notice the difference.
+But the Nazis weren't fooled.
+After five weeks, they pressured Bravo! to discontinue this home-based imitation of 'Flash Gordon' and Jacobs quickly resolved the story in the next episode.

 Le Rayon U

-After 'Flash Gordon' was cancelled, the editors of Bravo asked Jacobs to draw a Flash Gordonesque science fiction comic of his own.
-In February 1943 he therefore came up with his first original comic story, 'Le Rayon U' ('The U-Ray', 1943).
-The plot follows a group of Norwegian explorers who seek a new mineral named 'uradium'.
-During their journey they discover an underground civilization, prehistoric cavemen and dinosaurs.
-The comic was quite impressive and proved that Jacobs was capable of combining his graphic talent with narrative skills.
-While the influence of Alex Raymond is still notable, the Belgian already found his own style.
-Explorer Lord Calder is very similar to his later character Blake.
-Professor Marduk is an embryonic version of Mortimer.
-And the Austrian secret agent Captain Dagon is a prototype of his recurring villain Olrik.
+After 'Flash Gordon' was canceled, the editors of Bravo! asked Jacobs to draw a Flash Gordonesque science fiction comic of his own.
+In February 1943, his first original comic story, 'Le Rayon U' ('The U Ray', 1943), began serialization.
+The plot follows a group of Norwegian explorers who seek a new mineral named "uradium".
+During their journey, they discover an underground civilization, prehistoric cavemen and dinosaurs.
+The comic was impressive and proved that Jacobs was capable of combining his graphic talent with narrative skills.
+While the influence of Alex Raymond is still notable, the Belgian artist had found his own style.
+The explorer Lord Calder is very similar to his later character Francis Blake.
+Professor Marduk is an embryonic version of Professor Mortimer, and the Austrian secret agent Captain Dagon is a prototype of his recurring villain Olrik.
 'Le Rayon U' is historically important as the earliest Belgian science fiction comic.
-Bravo serialized it as a text comic, with text appearing underneath the images.
+Bravo! serialized it as a text comic, with captions in the panels.
 Between 30 April and 28 May 1974, 'Le Rayon U' was reprinted in Tintin magazine, but this time as a balloon comic.
-This also marked the first time the story was published in album format.
+This also marked the first time the story was published in book format.

 Assistance of Hergé (1944-1947)

-In 1941 Jacobs first met Hergé, through their mutal connection, Jacques van Melkebeke.
-Van Melkebeke and Jacobs knew each other when they attended the Royal Academy in the 1920s.
-During World War II, he and Hergé worked for the newspaper Le Soir.
-Van Melkebeke had written a theatrical play based on Hergé's signature series, 'Tintin', titled 'Tintin in India'.
-On 15 April 1941, Jacobs accompanied Hergé and Van Melekebeke to the premier.
-They got along well, even though Jacobs' love for opera wasn't shared by Hergé, who loathed the genre.
-Since Jacobs wasn't a professional comic artist yet, it took a while before he and Hergé collaborated together.
-Between 1944 and 1946 Jacobs mostly worked as an illustrator for magazines like Stop and ABC.
-From early 1944 on he was hired by Hergé to restyle some early 'Tintin' stories for color publication, namely 'Tintin in the Congo', 'Tintin in America', 'The Blue Lotus' and 'King Ottokar's Sceptre'.
+In 1941, Jacobs first met Hergé through their mutual connection, Jacques Van Melkebeke.
+Van Melkebeke and Jacobs knew each other from their days at the Royal Academy in the 1920s.
+During World War II, Van Melkebeke and Hergé were working for the newspaper Le Soir, when Van Melkebeke wrote a theatrical play with Hergé's signature Tintin character, titled 'Tintin in India'.
+On 15 April 1941, Jacobs accompanied Hergé and Van Melkebeke to the premiere.
+They got along well, even though Hergé' didn't share Jacobs' love for opera.
+Still, Hergé was impressed with Jacobs' graphic skills, and one day wished to collaborate with the man.
+Between 1944 and 1946, Jacobs worked as an illustrator for magazines like Stop and ABC, while also working for Hergé.
+In January 1944, he was hired by Hergé to restyle some of the early 'Tintin' stories for their book publications in color, namely 'Tintin in the Congo', 'Tintin in America', 'The Blue Lotus' and 'King Ottokar's Sceptre'.
 Jacobs not only colored the stories, but also drew new backgrounds.
 As a sign of gratitude, Hergé added cameos of Jacobs in 'Cigars of the Pharaoh' (as the mummified archaeologist E.P.
 Jacobini) and in 'King Ottokar's Sceptre' (as a military officer standing next to Hergé when Tintin is removed from intruding the king's palace).
-Jacobs, Laudy and Hergé can be seen in 'The Seven Crystal Balls' in the theater balcony, when Captain Haddock runs on stage with a cow's mask on his head.
-Hergé also claimed that Jacobs was a major inspiration for some of Captain Haddock's temper problems.
+In the scene where Captain Haddock runs on stage with a cow's mask on his head in 'The Seven Crystal Balls', Jacobs, Laudy and Hergé can be seen in the theater balcony.
+Hergé also claimed that Jacobs was a major inspiration for some of Captain Haddock's temper issues.

-Jacobs' work for Hergé during this period went beyond merely drawing and coloring.
-He co-wrote a large part of the plot of the new 'Tintin' stories 'Red Rackham's Treasure' (1943), 'The Seven Crystal Bolls' (1943-46) and 'Prisoners of the Sun' (1946-1948).
-This would eventually provide tensions when Hergé refused his request to credit his contributions.
-By 31 January 1947 Jacobs left the studio, but always remained on good terms with the maestro.
-Working under Hergé's wings, greatly improved Jacobs' own comics in terms of graphic style, spellbinding narratives and thorough research.
+Jacobs' work for Hergé during this period went beyond merely redrawing and coloring.
+He helped write a large part of the plot of the new 'Tintin' stories 'Red Rackham's Treasure' (1943), 'The Seven Crystal Balls' (1943-1944, 1946-1948) and 'Prisoners of the Sun' (1946-1948).
+This becomes particularly notable in 'Prisoners of the Sun', where a large part of the action is set in a cave: a typical Jacobs story location.
+However, Hergé's refusal to credit Jacobs for his contributions caused tension between the two artists.
+On 31 January 1947, Jacobs left the studio, but nevertheless always remained on good terms with his old taskmaster.
+Working under Hergé's wing greatly improved his own comics in terms of graphic style, spellbinding narratives and thorough research.
+His role as Hergé's right hand man was taken over by Bob De Moor, who remained with the studio for decades.

 Cover illustrations for Tintin #7 (9 December 1948) and 70 (23 February 1950).